I used to storm into each new year with the hyped up optimism only the young and naive can bring.

 Start this year by being the person who gets the important things done.

 And if you struggle with any of these steps, reach out for help.
-You can schedule a totally FREE, no obligation 30-minute call with me to get the clarity you need and a strategy for moving forward.
+You can schedule a totally FREE 60-minute strategy call with me to get the clarity you need and a strategy for moving forward.

 To those of you NOT reading this in January of any given year: